lndecastro/Teaching_and_Learning_with_AI/teaching_and_learning_with_ai/Topic3_ClassDesign.md

 ## 3.3 Create Learning Activities

 **Task:**
-Develop participatory activities involving real use of generative AI for teaching and learning.
+Use GenAI to develop participatory activities involving real use of generative AI for teaching and learning.

 *Role-Based Prompt*
 ```